LLM-Extracted Covariates for Clinical Causal Inference: Rethinking Integration Strategies: Results on Real Data

 Table~\ref{tab:ate} presents the ATE estimates.
 All methods yield a positive ATE, suggesting that early vasopressor initiation is associated with increased 28-day mortality in this observational cohort, though the magnitude varies substantially across methods.
 The corresponding forest plot is provided in Appendix~\ref{app:figures}.

 The tabular-only baseline M1 estimates an ATE of 0.055, indicating a 5.5 percentage point increase in mortality.
-Incorporating LLM-extracted covariates into the propensity score model via M4 reduces this to 0.027---approximately half the magnitude---suggesting that part of the apparent harm is attributable to unmeasured confounding captured by the LLM covariates.
+Incorporating LLM-extracted covariates into the propensity score model via M4 reduces this to 0.036---a reduction of roughly one third---suggesting that part of the apparent harm is attributable to unmeasured confounding captured by the LLM covariates.
 The TF-IDF method M2 produces the smallest and non-significant estimate of 0.008 at $p = 0.53$, though this may reflect noise from high-dimensional sparse features rather than genuine confounding adjustment.

 The positive direction of all estimates is broadly consistent with the near-null finding of the CLOVERS trial~\citep{Self2023}, although the estimands differ in both outcome window and treatment definition, and this comparison serves as a rough directional check rather than formal validation.